Catocala briseis Edwards, 1864

 Photograph copyright: Merrill A. Peterson

-Catocala briseis is a medium-sized underwing moth (FW length 28 - 32 mm) with black-gray and white forewings and dark red and black banded hindwings that flies in boreal and montane forests during late summer and fall.
+Catocala briseis is a medium-sized underwing moth (FW length 28 - 32 mm) that flies in boreal and montane forests during late summer and fall.
+It has black-gray and white forewings and dark red-and-black banded hindwings.
 The forewing margin is scalloped.
 The ground color is dark gray, usually blackish and often with a slight blue tint.
-Pale spots are present between the reniform spot and the antemedial line, distal to the reniform spot, and in the subterminal area opposite the cell and on the mid-wing.
+Pale spots are present between the reniform spot and the antemedial line, distal to the reniform spot, and in the subterminal area opposite the cell and on the mid-forewing.
 The subterminal area sometimes has a slightly brown tint.
 The basal, antemedial, and postmedial lines are double, black, with slightly lighter filling than the ground color, often white at the trailing margin and usually paler in the postmedial line than in the antemedial line.
 The basal and antemedial lines are relatively inconspicuous due to the dark adjacent wing color.
 The antemedial line is evenly waved across the wing at a slight oblique angle toward the anal angle.
-The postmedial line is moderately strongly toothed, especially oppostite the cell, and is drawn sharply toward the base above vein 1A+2A.
+The postmedial line is moderately strongly toothed, especially opposite the cell, and is drawn sharply toward the base above vein 1A+2A.
 The median line is a black shade in the anterior median area.
-The subterminal line is dark gray to black, double filled with bluish white or pale gray, evenly toothed across the wing nearly parallel to the outer margin and slightly inset toward the base near the costa.
+The subterminal line is dark gray to black, double, filled with bluish white or pale gray, evenly toothed across the wing nearly parallel to the outer margin and slightly inset toward the base near the costa.
 The terminal line is a series of black spots followed by white to light gray spots between veins.
 The fringe is gray with thin black longitudinal stripes.
 The reniform spot is dark gray, wide, inconspicuous against the dark adjacent median line.
 The subreniform spot is black filled with light gray.
 The hindwing is slightly orange-tinted bright red with black median and marginal bands.
 The median band is variable, ending bluntly before the inner margin or narrowing and reaching the margin.
 The hindwing fringe is white to pale yellow with dark gray checkering on the mid-wing.
 The head and thorax are nearly uniform dark blue-gray.
 The male antenna is filiform.

 This species can usually be recognized by its moderate size, blackish forewing with pale whitish medial to the reniform spot and in the subterminal line.
 It is similar to several other species in our area.
 The differences between species are relatively subtle and can be difficult to discern, especially with single specimens or worn ones.
 Catocala californica is similar but tends to have a slightly lighter gray forewing with less contrasting filling of the lines - more gray than white.
 Catocala semirelicta is a variable species, usually slightly larger and lighter powdery blue-gray in color and its hindwing is slightly lighter and more orange-red.
 Catocala allusa flies west of the Cascades.
 It has a slightly browner wing color with thicker and more strongly toothed postmedial line than C. briseis.